Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

 \subsection{STRIDE model and configuration}

-In our experiments, we start the simulation period on January 1st 2021, when the first vaccines become available.
-We note that at this time, the circulating variant in Belgium was the Alpha VoC.
+In our experiments, we start the simulation period on January 1st 2021, when the first COVID-19 vaccines became available and the circulating variant in Belgium was the Alpha VoC.
 We use the individual-based model STRIDE to simulate the entire Belgian population of 11 million individuals.
-A single simulation considers 4 calendar months, from January 1st 2021 until May 1st 2021, and includes holidays.
-The vaccination strategy linked to the pulled arm is applied each day of the simulation, resulting in an aggregate reward at the end of the simulation.
-Depending on the scenario, a distinct regimen of contact reductions is imposed on the population.
-Imposing a higher contact reduction means individuals can participate in fewer \feedback{person-to-person} contacts, thereby reducing the likelihood to acquire infection.
-To compare different vaccination strategies, we keep the contact reductions constant over the entire simulation.
-Moreover, contact tracing is performed every day.
-Additional details on the contact tracing configuration can be found in \supplementary{C}.
+A single simulation considers 4 calendar months, from January 1st 2021 until May 1st 2021, and includes school holidays (January 1st to January 3rd, February 15th to February 21st and April 5th to April 18th).
+Any chosen vaccination strategy is fixed throughout the simulation, resulting in an aggregate reward at the end of the simulation.
+Depending on the social contact scenario, a distinct regimen of social contact reductions is imposed on the population.
+Imposing a higher contact reduction means individuals can participate in fewer person-to-person contacts, thereby reducing their likelihood to acquire infection.
+We consider different social contact scenarios, as specified in Table \ref{table:configs}, to explore whether the vaccination strategy is affected by imposed contact reductions.
+The model explicitly accounts for contact tracing that was in place and additional details on this can be found in \supplementary{C}.

+We use the STRIDE model configuration as calibrated on the Belgian COVID-19 epidemic in earlier work \cite{Willem2021}, where the first wave of the COVID-19 pandemic and the exit strategies were studied.
 Because we simulate the progress of the pandemic starting from January 1st 2021 and not from the start of the pandemic, the population is initialised with the proportion of immunity that was estimated at that moment in Belgium.
-This proportion of immunity was estimated using the stochastic compartment model by Abrams et al. \citep{Abrams2021}.
+This proportion of immunity was estimated using the stochastic compartment model by Willem et al. \citep{Willem2024impact}.
 We consider the Alpha VoC variant of SARS-CoV-2, which is 50\% more infectious compared to previously circulating variants \citep{tao_biological_2021}.

-As the appropriate vaccination strategy will depend on imposed contact reductions, we consider different scenarios as specified in Table \ref{table:configs}.
-Each scenario is characterised by distinct contact reductions for schools (primary $c_p$, secondary $c_s$, tertiary $c_t$), workplace $c_w$ and community $c_c$.